 Have your Iron, D3, Selenium, B12, Ferritin, Folate, DHEA, Estrogen, Progesterone (including men) and testosterone (including women) tested.
 Make sure they are optimized and not merely “in range”.

 Find a doctor who will treat your symptoms, and who examines your bloodwork only within the context of these symptoms.
-Before I met my current doctor, I saw doctors who would ONLY prescribe Synthroid and told me the weight gain was age related (I was 39).
-If your doctor only talks about your TSH, run.
+If your doctor only tests your TSH, run.
 TSH testing is outdated and much too broad, and yet some doctors will ONLY test this hormone.
 You need a complete panel: Total and free T3 and T4, TPO and Tg thyroid antibodies, T3 uptake and reverse T3.
 If they are “in range” and you still have symptoms, you need to further adjust your medication.

 Be fanatical when it comes to grass fed meat, wild fish, pasture raised (NOT free range) eggs and organic dairy.
 The hormones and antibiotics used in conventional farming and dairy get passed along to us.
 Thyroid hormones are hormones, and are affected by such practices.

 Experiment with spices known to support thyroid function such as turmeric, and have fun discovering new recipes.